-14 Weird Rules Fast-Food Employees Have to Follow
+14 Secret Rules Fast-Food Employees Have to Follow

 Chick-Fil-A employees are taught to respond "my pleasure" instead of "you're welcome"

-Although it's not actually in the rule book, employees of Chick-Fil-A are encouraged to use the phrase "my pleasure" after someone thanks them to elevate the tone of interactions with their customers.
+Although it's not in the official rule book, employees of Chick-Fil-A are encouraged to use the phrase "my pleasure" after someone thanks them.
+The idea is that the phrase will elevate the tone of interactions with their customers.
 The tradition goes back to founder Truett Cathy, who reportedly heard the phrase used at a Ritz-Carlton and thought it made the hotel stand apart from the competition.

 Dairy Queen employees have to "flip the Blizzard"

 A Dairy Queen Blizzard is so thick that it can be turned upside down and not budge from its cup.
 In fact, the chain is so confident about the quality of their product that they've instructed workers to flip customers' Blizzards over.
 In 2016, the chain even ran an "Upside Down or Free" promotion where customers could claim complimentary ice cream treats if a DQ employee forgot to perform this sleight-of-hand.
 Order a Dairy Queen blizzard and one of their famous fast food rules in action.

 Starbucks employees have to stand in one place

 Starbucks baristas are taught to use "planted positions," which means that they have to stay at their assigned stations until a supervisor tells them they can move—sometimes for all or most of their entire scheduled workday.
 This rule is part of a set of strict employee codes for Starbucks employees called Playbook, according to The Talko.